yaniv10501/messenger/README.md

 Every friend request need to be approved by the other user, after the request is approved both users can start a chat or add each other to groups.

-### Adding profile image, notify users without porfile image and don't disturb deature
+### Adding profile image, notify users without profile image and don't disturb feature

 Every user can add a profile image so other users can see.
 Images can be jpeg, jpg or png type, and every image is being saved in the server.
-Users without a profile image visitng the main page will get a popup promoting them to upload an image profile, The user can upload a new image directly form the popup, close it and get notified next time he visit main page, or check the "Don't remind" checkbox to not get notified again.
+Users without a profile image visiting the main page will get a popup promoting them to upload an image profile, The user can upload a new image directly form the popup, close it and get notified next time he visit main page, or check the "Don't remind" checkbox to not get notified again.

 ### Creating groups